LoicDegni/income-credit-risk-analysis/README.md

 The datasets contain missing values encoded as "?", primarily affecting categorical features such as workclass, occupation, and native-country.

 - How can missing values be properly handled without distorting the original data distribution?
-- How do these missing values impact model reliability and prediction quality?
+- How do these missing values impact model reliability and prediction quality?<br>

 2. Feature Encoding